Irwin Conference Center: Completion and early years

-The bank moved all its departments between the old and new downtown branches on March 9, 1955, and the new building opened the next day, March 10.
+The bank moved all its departments from the old building to the new downtown branch on March 9, 1955, and the new building opened the next day, March 10.
 The relocation did not disrupt the bank's operations, since it took place while the bank was closed to the public.
 In contrast to the old branch, where different departments had maintained different operating hours, the new branch maintained one set of operating hours for all departments.
-The Irwin Union Bank and Trust Company hosted a three-day-long open house event two weeks after the official opening; the open house attracted 5,000 visitors, including 2,555 just on March 25.
+The Irwin Union Bank and Trust Company hosted a three-day-long open house two weeks after the official opening; the open house attracted 5,000 visitors, including 2,555 on March 25 alone.
 The new building also hosted a tour for 800 bankers that April.
-The building also won an award from the American Association of Nurserymen's (AAN) 1955 Plant America competition for its landscape design.
+The building won an award from the American Association of Nurserymen's (AAN) 1955 Plant America competition for its landscape design.
 Miller retained a small office in the old bank building at 301 Washington Street, working there for most of the rest of his life.
 Other parts of 301 Washington Street were leased to a drug store.

 Observers made fun of the new bank building's roof, which they likened to a "brassiere factory".
-Even so, the design of the new building helped increase the Irwin Union Bank's patronage, which grew nearly four times faster in the new building than at the old location.
+Even so, the design of the new building helped attract customers to the Irwin Union Bank, which grew nearly four times as fast in the new building as at the old location.
 A. R. Engle, an executive at the bank, credited the new building's design with improving workers' productivity, since departments were arranged more efficiently than in the previous bank building.
 During the 1960s, visitors frequented the building for its architecture as well.
 Due to the growth of the bank's business, the computer and operations departments were relocated to another building on 6th Street in 1965.
 Kevin Roche and John Dinkeloo, who had taken over Saarinen's practice, (Note: Saarinen had died in 1961.) redesigned the bank's drive-through facility in 1966, replacing the tellers' windows with three standalone booths.
-Kiley was rehired to design a lawn west of the banking hall (near Jackson Street), while a parking lot was added northwest of the building.
+Kiley was rehired to design a lawn west of the banking hall (near Jackson Street), and a parking lot was added northwest of the building.
 Kiley added 107 linden trees to the lawn in 1968 and planted more than 7,500 flower bulbs around the building the next year.